Bill6006/AWS-Hands-On-Labs-Beginner-to-Advanced/Level 11 - kubernetes-docker/11 README.md

    ```bash
    kubectl get deployments
    ```
-   Confirm that the `sample-app` deployment is running with the desired number of replicas.
+   Confirm that the `sample-app` deployment is running with the desired number of replicas by running:
+      ```bash
+   kubectl get deployment sample-app
+      ```
 ---

 ### Step 3: Exposing the Application